reroushdy/reroushdy/README.md

 - 👀 I’m interested in learning automation testing and data analytics.

-- ✨ I am working on a website to display sample data/quesies, data visualization and the fun part quality testing the overall naviation of the website and processes used to ensure effective UI/UX.
+- ✨ I am working on a website to display sample data/queries, data visualization and the fun part; quality testing the overall naviation of the website and processes used to ensure effective UI/UX.

 - 🌱 I’m currently learning how to use visual studio code, Robot Framework and Playwright for automation testing, mySQL for data analysis, and Tableau for data visualization.
+Inkscape is also a neat open source application I use to bring the message together and also utilizing some of my design sparkle.

 #  ✨My objective is to combine my technical and design skills to make a valuable contribution to a workforce that could possibly benefit from a little pizazz.✨